What Is an Air Waybill (AWB)

 An air waybill, which is also known as a consignment note, is a contract between the shipper, the airline, and the recipient of the goods, serving as a receipt for the air cargo and detailing the terms and conditions of the transportation agreement.

 The Air Waybill plays a pivotal role in facilitating customs clearance by providing authorities with critical information about the shipment's contents and destination.
 Customs officials rely on the AWB to assess the goods' value and ensure adherence to import regulations.
-To prevent potential delays or customs issues, it is crucial that the Air Waybill is accurate and comprehensive.
+The Air Waybill is non-negotiable, meaning it cannot be transferred or sold.
+Only the named consignee can take delivery of the goods, with the AWB serving as proof of ownership.
+This non-negotiability feature helps maintain the shipment's security and minimize the risk of fraud or theft.

 Key Components of an Air Waybill